-Pre-qualification for Output Based Grants aims to ensure that the applicant has the capacity required to deliver quality assured products service and after sales service to customers and will have the internal integrity and rigor to cope with the reporting and audit requirements attached to the grant.
+Pre-qualification for Output Based Fund aims to ensure that the applicant has the capacity required to deliver quality assured products and after sales service to customers and will have the internal integrity and rigor to cope with the reporting and audit requirements attached to the grant.

 Interested applicants can register via the link provided on the REA website.
 Login details to the Odyssey application platform will be sent via e-mail following registration.

-The evaluation process of the Output Based Fund (OBF) consists of evaluating the company and the product.
+The evaluation process of the OBF consists of assessing the company and the product.
 The company evaluations are divided into 9 sections detailing various aspects of their company and its business model.

-In addition, all the products to be accepted into the program must be quality verified, products must pass the Quality Verification Framework for the NEP and be certified by either Lighting Global (LG) or International Electro-technical Commission (IEC).
+In addition, all the products to be accepted into the programme must be quality verified, products must pass the Quality Verification Framework for the NEP and be certified by either Verasol formally Lighting Global (LG) or International Electro-technical Commission (IEC).

-The NEP team will be available to provide all necessary support and guidance to companies applying to the program.
+The NEP team will be available to provide all necessary support and guidance to companies applying to the programme.

 |Customer Tracking||Evidence of the ability to meet the requirement to identify, track and report customers and SHS.|